Memorial Day

 Let Us Remember

 As we celebrate the 250th year of American Independence this year, there will be many patriotic celebrations and parades.
-We start the approach of a season focusing on history with the red, white, and blue decorations for Memorial Day.
+We start the approach of a season focusing on history with the patriotic red, white, and blue decorations of Memorial Day.

-Our Special Collections in the Tennessee Room contain items that poignantly reflect the effect of war on local families.
+Our Special Collections in the Tennessee Room contain items that poignantly reflect the personal effects of war on local families.

-Our Special Collections in the Tennessee Room contain items that poignantly reflect the effect of war on local families.
+Our Special Collections in the Tennessee Room contain items that poignantly reflect the personal effects of war on local families.

 The letter to Corp.
 James E. Cocks was returned to the family as undeliverable.
 The penciled word "deceased" was written left of his address and stamped through his name.

-Our holdings include several World War I and World War II collections, showing us the sacrifice of Corp.
+Our holdings include several World War I and World War II collections, showing us the sacrifice of Madison County soldiers like Corp.
 James E. Cocks, Chaplain John A. Deaver, and 2nd Lieut.
-Vernon Harris among the Madison County men who gave their lives in the service of their country.
+Vernon Harris, who gave their lives in the service of their country.

 For more about the origin of Memorial Day click here.